neondatabase/website/content/docs/introduction/pricing-estimation-guide.md

 Estimate your monthly usage to see if any "extra usage" is required beyond the storage, compute, or project allowances included in your plan.

+- **Storage (GiB-months)**: How much storage do you expect to use actively?
+Storage includes the size of your data and change history.
+For more information, see [Storage](/docs/introduction/usage-metrics#storage).
-- **Storage (GiB)**: How much storage do you expect to use?
+- **Archive Storage (GiB-months)**: How much archive storage do you expect to use?
 Storage includes the size of your data and change history.
 For more information, see [Storage](/docs/introduction/usage-metrics#storage).
 - **Compute (Hours)**: How many compute hours will you require?
 A compute hour is 1 active hour on a compute with 1 vCPU.
 Neon supports compute sizes ranging from .25 vCPU to 10 vCPU.
 See [Compute](/docs/introduction/usage-metrics#compute) for a compute hour formula you can use to estimate your compute usage.
 - **Projects**: How many projects do you need?
 Neon recommends a project per application.